 We wrote the State of Proposals to help closers from all industries level-up their proposal process and win more deals.

-You’ll walk away with invaluable insights and proven strategies gleaned from 1.6 million sales documents; tactics you can put to the test in your very next proposal.
+You’ll walk away with invaluable insights and proven strategies gleaned from more than 2 million sales documents; tactics you can put to the test in your very next proposal.